ramanaptr/ez-recyclerview/README.md

 rvSample.startShimmer(10)
 ```

-Happy Coding, make it simple, fast and efficiency!!
+Happy Coding, make it simple, fast and efficiency!! 💪

+Note:
+Are you want to contribute this project?
+Very welcome, DM me on my website, or report issue, i'll try my best to fix and maintenance this project 😁